Commonwealth (automobile company): Checker Cab Manufacturing Company

-In Spring of 1922, Morris Markin, owner of both Markin Auto body (Commonwealth Supplier) and a minority owner of Checker Taxi of Chicago, a taxicab coop (Commonwealth Customer) consolidated all production on Checker Cab Manufacturing Company and moved production to Kalamazoo, MI and suspended all Commonwealth auto production.
-The new reorganized company continued producing Checker cabs until 1982 operating from 1958 as Checker Motors Corporation.
+In the spring of 1922, Morris Markin, owner of both Markin Auto Body (Commonwealth supplier) and a minority owner of Checker Taxi of Chicago, a taxicab co-op (Commonwealth customer), consolidated all production into the Checker Cab Manufacturing Company and moved production to Kalamazoo, Michigan and suspended all Commonwealth auto production.
+The new reorganized company continued producing Checker cabs until 1982, operating from 1958 as Checker Motors Corporation.
 Checker Motors continued producing components for GM and Chrysler until the 2009 failures of both companies.
 Unable to survive the financial turmoil, Checker Motors closed its doors in 2010.